trustgraph-ai/trustgraph/docs/tech-specs/flow-configurable-parameters.md

    ```

    This function should:
-   - Extract parameter metadata from the flow class's `parameters` section
+   - Extract parameter metadata from the flow blueprint's `parameters` section
    - For each parameter, fetch its type definition from config store
    - Apply defaults for any parameters not provided by the user
    - Handle `controlled-by` inheritance relationships
    - Return the complete parameter set

 2. **Modified `handle_start_flow` Method**
-   - Call `resolve_parameters` after loading the flow class
+   - Call `resolve_parameters` after loading the flow blueprint
    - Use the complete resolved parameter set for template substitution
    - Store the complete parameter set (not just user-provided) with the flow
    - Validate that all required parameters have values

 3. **Parameter Type Fetching**
-   - Parameter type definitions are stored in config with type "parameter-types"
+   - Parameter type definitions are stored in config with type "parameter-type"
    - Each type definition contains schema, default value, and validation rules
    - Cache frequently-used parameter types to reduce config lookups